What is Mourning Jewellery?

 What is Mourning Jewellery

-Although the roots of mourning jewellery stretch back into ancient times it was first popularised in the 16th century, when it acquired the name “Memento Mori”, a Latin phrase that means “Remember that you will die”.
+Although the roots of antique mourning jewellery stretch back into ancient times it was first popularised in the 16th century, when it acquired the name “Memento Mori”, a Latin phrase that means “Remember that you will die”.
 Although this may seem to be an overly morbid theme for objects which are essentially decorative the actual meaning of the phrase is surprisingly upbeat.

 The central idea is that the memory of the inevitability of death will encourage the wearer to make the most of their life.
 Rather than being a depressing reminder of the end it is a spur to seize the day and make the most of the time that you have on this planet.
 Despite the sombre imagery employed in memento mori pieces they are intended as a positive force in a person’s life; an encouragement to live well.